 By Staff, The Daily Business Buzz

-Economic and Rural Development Minister Percy Paris speaks with reporters at One Government Place yesterday. - RYAN TAPLIN/METRO
+Economic and Rural Development Minister Percy Paris speaks with reporters in this file photo. - RYAN TAPLIN/METRO

 [HALIFAX, NS] — An expert independent panel is reviewing the regional development authority (RDA) model and will report back to the province with recommendations on the best approach for helping to create good jobs, grow the economy and build stronger and sustainable communities.